dragonfire535/xiao/README.md

 * **mario-bros-views:** Sends a "Mario Bros.
 Views" meme with the text of your choice.
 * **meme-gen-classic:** Sends a meme with the text and background of your choice.
 * **meme-gen-modern:** Sends a meme with the text and image of your choice.
+* **metamorphosis:** Sends a "My Metamorphosis Begins" meme with the image and text of your choice.
 * **my-collection-grows:** Sends a "My collection grows richer" Nekopara meme with the text of your choice.
 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.